-I’m temporarily pausing this blog, and won’t be doing regular updates for several months while I decide whether to delete my blog or not.
+I’m temporarily pausing this blog, and won’t be doing regular updates for a bit.

 The Writing Slices blog will continue monthly updates, so if you’re looking for book reviews, you can still find them there.